SirZenith/SwitchControlLibrary/README.md

 ```
 ## API

-All APIs and type are defi ned under name space `switch_controller`.
+All APIs and type are defined under name space `switch_controller`.

 APIs are encapsulated into static singleton `controller`.
 It's of type `SwitchController`.